SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 The issue is not how much currency is spent, but rather;

 1. is the spending fraudulent or legitimate?
-2. Are real resources available? --- if not, the government should not spend, since that just puts pressure on prices.
+2. Are real resources available? --- if not, the government should not spend on *those* resources, since that just puts pressure on prices.
 3. If government absolutely has to spend on scarce resources for public good, it must free up those resources by either taxing or fining private users of those real resources.
 This is a political decision and political constraint, not a financial constraint.
 Currency issuers have *no* financial constraints that are not self-imposed.

 The tricky thing here is that the reality about what should be the proper regulations on government spending are not recognized by politicians, the public or mainstream neoclassical economists, so the proper reality is not heeded.
 We instead get a terrible mix in reality: a confusion about what is possible, and what actually gets accomplished.